nginx/unit-docs/source/howto/docker.rst

 .. note::

-   With this mapping, Unit will store its state and log in your file structure.
+   With this mapping, Unit stores its state and log in your file structure.
 By default, our Docker images forward their log output to the `Docker log collector <https://docs.docker.com/config/containers/logging/>`_.

 We've mapped the source :file:`config/` to :file:`/docker-entrypoint.d/` in the container; the official image :ref:`uploads <installation-docker-init>` any :file:`.json` files found there into Unit's :samp:`config` section if the state is empty.
 Now we can test the app:

 .. code-block:: console